JDGTelus/sdm-tools/README.md

 # SDM-Tools

-SDM-Tools is a command-line interface (CLI) tool designed for Software Development Managers (SDMs) to manage and analyze their team's Jira tasks and repository commits.
+SDM-Tools is a command-line interface (CLI) tool designed for Software Delivery Managers (SDMs) to manage and analyze their team's Jira tasks and repository commits.
 The tool provides customized insights and actions, making it easier to track and manage issues, backlog, sprint planning, and commit history.

 ## Features